By: Stephen Plog

-Virtual visitation refers to using technology to keep a parent connected to his or her child after a divorce.
+Virtual visitation refers to using technology to keep a parent connected to his or her child after a divorce or child custody case.
 It may take the place of in-person visitation as part of a child custody order or parenting plan agreement if the circumstances permit.
 Virtual visitation has become even more common among families in the last year due to concerns over the spread of COVID-19.
 Learn how to implement virtual visitations into your parenting time schedule for an arrangement that works for everyone.

 States with Virtual Visitation Laws

 Virtual visitation – also referred to as electronic or internet visitation – is part of the law in some states.
 States that do not have these laws, however, may still incorporate virtual visits into parenting plans.
 Common technologies involved in virtual visitation are Skype, Zoom and Facetime.
 These videoconferencing technologies allow parents and children to meet face-to-face without traveling.
 Modern technology has made virtual visitation a more popular choice in recent years, especially among families with significant physical distance between a noncustodial parent and a child.
 Currently, six states have laws permitting the courts to order virtual visitation at custody court.

 - North Carolina